 The Town aims to set speed limits that are safe for vehicles, pedestrians and cyclists and that also provide optimum mobility.
 This requires a systematic review of several factors to determine the speed limit.
 Also, the Town is subject to Federal and State guidelines when it comes to determining speed limits.

-The purpose of a speed limit
+The purpose of a speed limit is:

 - To provide a realistic limit, based on physical environment, that the vast majority of drivers voluntarily obey